vanityURLs/vanityURLs/README.md

 ## Contributions

-We recognize all types of [contributions](doc/CONTRIBUTING.md).
-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification and the [Emoji Key](https://allcontributors.org/docs/en/emoji-key) ✨ for contribution types.
+We recognize all [types](https://allcontributors.org/docs/en/emoji-key) of [contributions](doc/CONTRIBUTING.md) ✨ based on the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 By participating in this project, you agree to [abide by the code of conduct](doc/CODE-OF-CONDUCT.md).

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->